meltano/meltano/docs/src/docs/tutorial.md

 meltano elt tap-salesforce target-postgres --transform run
 ```

 Depending on your Account, the aforementioned command may take from a couple minutes to a couple hours.
-That's why we propose to set the `SFDC_START_DATE` not too far in the past for your first test.
+That's why we propose to set the `TAP_SALESFORCE_START_DATE` not too far in the past for your first test.

 You could also extract and load the data and then run the transformations at a later point (examples below):